Lamar Odom making 'incredible strides,' Khloe Kardashian says

 Odom is expected to face months of rehabilitation, according to celebrity media reports.
 TMZ.com reported he may need a kidney transplant in the near future.

-Odom and Kardashian split up in 2013 but their divorce has yet to be finalized.
+Odom and Kardashian split up in 2013 but their divorce has yet to be finalised.

 (Reporting by Jill Serjeant; Editing by Will Dunham)